Automating-GIS-processes/site/source/index.rst

 .. admonition:: Online teaching

-    Please note that the course is organized completely online during the 2020 Autumn semester.
+    Please note that the course is organized online during the 2021 Autumn semester.
-    Access to zoom, slack and CSC notebooks is available to students at Finnish higher education institutes.
+    Access to Zoom, Slack and CSC notebooks is available to students at Finnish higher education institutes.
 Recorded lesson videos and course materials are openly available to everyone interested.